 Health care assistants (HCAs): Accountability, delegation and professional issues: a series of pages on different aspects of accountability and delegation within the section of the RCN website which provides information and support to RCN members who are health care assistants (HCAs) and assistant practitioners (APs).

 Legal help: the RCN provides legal advice and, in appropriate circumstances, representation on any matter of law that occurs in the course of employment.

 Legal responsibility and accountability: this article by Chris Cox, Director of Legal Services at the RCN looks at risk management and accountability issues for nurses, especially those undertaking extending roles.
 You can access the full article via the RCN e-library: Go to: e-journals in the RCN e-library.

 Cox, C (2010) Legal responsibility and accountability.
 Nursing Management.
 June 2010, vol. 17 (3) pp.18-20.

 Principles to inform decision making: what do I need to know?
 (PDF 282KB) (2008): this publication outlines the four main principles - quality, equality, accountability and partnership - which the RCN believes are fundamental to the evolving role of nurses and nursing care in a modern health and social care system.

 For further RCN publications see Publications.

-RCN e-library: provides a range of resources that RCN members can access for further information.
+RCN library and heritage services e-library: provides a range of resources that RCN members can access for further information.
 These include full-text journals, databases, e-books and Fast searches which are up-to-date searches on frequently asked selected topics.